Choose your source

 Parenthetical: (Holland, 2020).

-As these examples demonstrate, only the publication year (and not the day and month) should appear in your in-text reference.
+As these examples demonstrate, only the publication year (and not the month and day) should appear in your in-text citations.

 SOME QUICK STYLE POINTS FOR TALKING ABOUT ONLINE SOURCES